The Mandarin - the Answer to the Urban Duck Keeper's Prayers

 The answer to those who would like to keep some sort of waterfowl may simply be to choose carefully the type one keeps.
 There is a bird available that possesses virtually every quality one could ask of such fowl.
 It is small (and thus easily kept in a relatively small area), it is quiet (its array of soft whistles and other noises is neither loud nor unpleasant to the ear), and it is one of the most beautiful and ornamental birds in the entire world.
 You want more?
 O.K., how about that it is fairly easy to obtain, relatively inexpensive, can be raised on feed products commonly available, and it requires no federal or state license to keep it.

 I am speaking, of course, of the Mandarin Duck.
-A close relative of our North American Wood Duck, (they are the only two members of the genus Aix, the Mandarin being Aix galericulata and the Wood Duck being Aix sponsa.
+A close relative of our North American Wood Duck, (they are the only two members of the genus Aix, the Mandarin being Aix galericulata and the Wood Duck being Aix sponsa).
 The Wood Duck is exclusively native to North America while the Mandarin is native to China, Japan, and Russia, where relatively small wild populations survive to the present day under government protection.
 By some estimates, the combined wild populations may not exceed 20,000 birds.

 Construction of Display Pens

 The construction of penning for Mandarins should emphasize security for the birds and ease of maintenance for the keeper.
 Any pen should, therefore, be at least 6 feet in height.
 The lowest 18 inches of the wire should be no larger than ½ inch by ½ inch to prevent predators from reaching into the pen.
 The top should ideally consist of welded wire or some sort of translucent roofing material.
 The use of game bird netting may well result in an invasion by predators capable of tearing through it.
 To totally eliminate the possibility of animals digging under and into the pen, bury welded wire several inches below the base material which should be 3-4 inches of sand or pea gravel to encourage good drainage.
-The pen in the photo to the left has been built on a raised platform which eliminates threats from digging predators.
+The pen in the photo to the left has been built on a raised platform which eliminates threats from digging predators and also allows water and manure to pass through.
 Generally speaking, the larger a pen is, the better it is.
 Be sure to provide for some cover inside the pen to allow the birds some measure of privacy.
 Be careful not to use any toxic plants such as Japanese Yews.
 Dwarf Junipers work well as do some other forms of dwarf conifers.
 If in doubt, contact the local Extension Office to check out plant toxicity.

 The use of treated or Cedar posts and other pieces touching the ground is recommended.
 Wire that is galvanized after welding will resist rust for a much longer period of time.